Why sleep is important for children aged 5-11 years

-Some sleep problems are behaviour issues that you can manage at home with good sleep habits.
-It’s a good idea to talk with your GP if you’ve been trying good sleep habits and they don’t seem to be helping.
-Sleep medications usually aren’t the solution to children’s sleep problems.
+You can manage some sleep problems in children with good sleep habits.
+It’s a good idea to talk with your GP if you’ve been encouraging your child to try good sleep habits and this doesn’t seem to be helping.
+Sleep medicines usually aren’t the solution to children’s sleep problems.

 Bedwetting happens when children don’t wake up in the night when they need to do a wee.
 Some children wet the bed because they sleep very deeply.
 Other children wet the bed because they produce larger than usual amounts of wee at night, or because their bladder spasms during sleep.

 Children can’t control bedwetting, and they almost always grow out of it.
-Reassure your child that bedwetting is normal.
+Reassure your child that bedwetting is natural.
 It might help to explain in simple terms some of the reasons for bedwetting.

 It might be a good idea to see the GP if your child is still wetting the bed regularly at 7-8 years and: